greenbone/python-gvm/docs/usage.rst

-It is possible to get the **OSP** protocol version, the **ospd** base implementation class and the **ospd-wrapper** server version, printting the response of the *get_version* command.
+It is possible to get the **OSP** protocol version, the **ospd** base implementation class and the **ospd-wrapper** server version, printing the response of the *get_version* command.

 .. code-block:: python